OdeliaAbbou/Morim_AndroidApplication/README.md

 # Morim

-**Morim** is an innovative native Android application (Java) connecting students and teachers for both in-person and remote lessons.
+**Morim** is an innovative native Android application (Java) connecting students and teachers for lessons.
 It offers a comprehensive platform for scheduling, messaging, ratings, and discovery—within a clean, maintainable architecture.

 ---